 There are several IT automation tools for different operations and management processes. on the market today.
 One of these tools is Terraform.
 Terraform is one of the leading solutions for managing Infrastructure as Code and configuration management.
-Before you learn more about Terraform and other IT automation alternatives, let’s find out what IT automation is and its applications and benefits.
+Before you learn more about Terraform alternatives, let’s find out what IT automation is and its applications and benefits.

 IT operations refer to the process of automating tasks, workflows, and procedures as a means to reduce and replace manual IT operations.
 In other words, it automates processes that were previously performed manually, resulting in an improvement in IT infrastructure and applications.
 Automating the provisioning process has become critical for achieving better speed, consistency, and security as virtualized networks and cloud-based services become more complex.

-The broad range of capabilities, tools, and practices, and use cases for IT automation are vast and extensive.
+The broad range of capabilities, tools, practices, and use cases for IT automation is vast and extensive.
 Similarly, it is a rapidly evolving field that incorporates modern technologies such as machine learning and artificial intelligence.

 With automation, you can automate IT procedures, workflows, and policies, reducing the workload of IT staff.
 There is a long list of tools for IT automation to perform operations such as provisioning, build and deployment automation, server automation, security automation, and more.
 You can find out more on why you should automate IT infrastructure and build.

 The following are a few applications of automation that your organization can leverage on: